isomerpages/nlb-biblioasia/pages/test2.md

 This book portrays Singapore in a grassroots kind of way versus <i>Crazy Rich Asians</i>.
 And one feels a sense of affection for the protagonist Ah Boon of course, and also the other minor characters like the shopkeeper.
 This is a book that helps someone understand how Singapore came into its own during the nation-building years.
 What informed you to write about Singapore in the way that you did?

 Rachel
 I don't know that I could have written any other way.
 People ask me that a lot, that if it's like a response to the way Singapore has been presented in other ways, but books take a very long time to write, and I will say that I had only really become aware of the <i>Crazy Rich Asians</i>' representation with the movie, which came up when I had already finished writing this book.
 So it's not really in conversation as much as everything came out roughly the same time.
 But I guess these are the people that I know.
 And so I can only write from that perspective.
 I don't know, anyone who's like a crazy rich Asian.
 I just I couldn't write about that.
 I just don't know about it.
 So in a way, the version here is the version that I grew up, the Singapore that I grew up knowing, hearing about, reading about the people that I know, in my everyday life that I meet.
-Even if they aren't exactly fishermen, they came from pretty humble beginnings,.
-Like my grandfather was a scrap collector, and he actually would go out and collect scraps from the street and sell them.
+Even if they aren't exactly fishermen, they came from pretty humble beginnings.
+My grandfather was a scrap collector, and he actually would go out and collect scraps from the street and sell them.
 And my grandparents were illiterate.
 And then, you know, my parents' generation was the first to go to school.
 So this was very much the story of Singapore that I knew, that I grew up with, and so that naturally, I guess, found its way into the perspective of the book.

 Gek Han
 For our listeners who want to learn more about the period you write about, can you recommend us three history resources that you used?